 As mentioned before, it’s more of a collectors’ edition, and I’m sure people purchasing it won’t regret the build.

 Zenbook Edition 30 has got a 13.3′ FHD display with nano bezels.
 You won’t notice the bezels at the bottom and side bezels as they’re very thin.
 This made it possible to have a 95% screen-to-body ratio, meaning there’s a lot you can see on the screen.
 But again, quality matters, isn’t it?

-I spent a lot of time binging series on Netflix, and I’d say, it has got the best display I’ve seen in a 13-inch Asus laptop.
+I spent a lot of time binging series on Netflix, and I’d say it has got the best display I’ve seen in a 13-inch Asus laptop.
 I’ve had some concerns with Zenbook 13, but this one has got everything in the right proportions.
-The color levels are pretty solid, the contrasts are right, and the saturation levels are pretty good.
+The color levels are pretty solid, the contrasts are correct, and the saturation levels are pretty good.
 In short, I’m quite satisfied with the display.

 Zenbook Pro 15 was the first Asus laptop to feature a Screenpad, and now the company has widely adopted it.
-The recently launched Zenbook Pro Duo has got the upgraded Screenpad Plus which is relatively big.
+The recently launched Zenbook Pro Duo has got the upgraded Screenpad Plus, which is relatively big.
 In the case of Zenbook 30 Edition, it’s as same as the one in Zenbook Pro 15 but has got little upgrades.

-It has got different modes to make your work faster, and be more productive.
+It has got different modes to make your work faster and be more productive.
 However, there are still limitations that I explained in the Zenbook Pro 15 review.
 Some shortcuts work with MS OFFICE apps, but then it doesn’t adapt to the app that we are currently using.
 However, with the existing shortcuts, I was able to finish the tasks much faster.